 The upcoming secondments or stays are namely:

-- MHH is going to implement a split stay in Optoi in late February
+- MHH is going to implement a split stay in Optoi, in late May

 The following events relating subjects of interest are taking place: